dislovemartin/prompts/prompt-engineering/validation/README.md

 - **50-74%**: Requires significant revision
 - **0-49%**: Rejected

+## 📊 System Improvements Summary

+The SUMMARY.md file in this directory provides an overview of recent improvements to the prompt engineering system, including:

+1. Enhanced modular reference system
+2. Comprehensive validation framework
+3. Expanded quality standards
+4. Improved implementation templates
+5. New development tools

+Refer to the [SUMMARY.md](SUMMARY.md) file for detailed information on these improvements.

 ## 🔄 Continuous Improvement

 The validation system itself should be continuously improved: